UrbanLoc: Language-Guided User Localization via Location-Aware Multimodal Retrieval

 Method

-LTRM maps an input description to a location-aware text representation.
-It applies location-aligned, unimodal, and multimodal text encoders to the description and concatenates the resulting features, which are then processed by a deep SSM.
-An auxiliary location head estimates a geographic coordinate supervised by a great-circle distance regression loss, encouraging the representation to reflect geographic proximity.
+LATM maps an input description to a location-aware text representation.
+An auxiliary location head is supervised with a great-circle distance loss, encouraging the text representation to reflect geographic proximity.

 Key Contributions